 Monarchs and other rulers of the early modern period made tournaments and hunting key activities in their courts.
 From the later fifteenth century onwards, new techniques and new equipment were deployed to make both forms of sport more compelling spectacles for participants and observers alike.
 This was designed to demonstrate the ‘princely’ virtues of lordship and magnificence of the hosts and to garner from the social and hereditary elites the support upon which their reigns most directly depended.
 Most rulers were enthusiastic patrons of one or or both entertainments and some, like Maximilian and Henry VIII in the tournament and François I in hunting, used their highly skilled participation to advance claims for themselves as exceptional men and monarchs.
 Of the two, hunting as a traditional pursuit of the nobility was the more frequently practised.
 Virtually daily at some courts, monarchs and princes would ride out with all the panoply of the chase; they and their companions mounted on splendid horses, with finely bred dogs lolloping about at their stirrups, eager for their work, overseen by liveried huntsmen, with grooms, beaters and the like.
 It all bespoke power over the land and nature and with it the privileges and authority of rank.
 It must have been an impressive experience for those who took part, whatever the outcome of the hunt itself.
 Yet, precisely because its real enjoyment and significance lay in participation, its value as a means of display to a wider audience than the spectators who might be out on the day, was general and comparatively limited.

 It was very different with the tournament particularly in its most evolved form, the pas d’armes.
 Such events could be staged before much larger audiences, either in specially-built tiltyards, as they generally were in England, France and the Netherlands, or in streets and towns squares as happened more often in the Italian princely and city-state courts.
 The best seating reserved for guests and a greater number of elite men able to participate at the biggest events, the tournament was a truly spectacular occasion that could be enjoyed by the court, its guests and citizens alike.
 The host’s reputation, and that of his court, would be enhanced by attracting knights from his own realm and beyond as participants who could offer the best show.
 At its best that show was compelling with the thunder of hooves down the tilt, the sight and sound of the clash of arms (when sparks really did fly) and always the possibility of injury or death amongst the brave and glamorous young men on the circuit, rather like in modern Formula One motor racing.
 Tournaments also afforded the host more possibilities than did hunting to demonstrate lordly sophistication in the chivalric theme of the event, and a winning munificence in the rich costumes, scenery, and prizes provided.
-Above all, however, for the men participating, the tournament and hunting were integral parts of the chivalric courtly ethos..
+Above all, however, for the men participating, the tournament and hunting were integral parts of the chivalric courtly ethos.
 By that participation, royal and noble men demonstrated to each other, as well as to other male and female ‘communication communities’, their masculine virtues and thus their particular claims to status and authority, in a word, honour, in early modern court society.

 Primary Sources